 - Irregular menstrual periods or no periods at all

-- Discouraged feelings linked to dissatisfaction with themselves and the way their body looks
+- Discouraged feelings about themselves and the way their body looks

-- Preoccupation with food, weight, and body shape
+- Fixation on food, weight, and body shape

 - Throat is always inflamed or sore

 - Tiredness and less energy

 - Dental problems due to erosion of tooth enamel from vomiting

 Most people with eating disorders also share certain traits such as: